 The current tripartite structure of Ghana's education system is the product of a long history of reforms.
 In the early years following Ghana's independence, the nation was praised as having one of the finest education systems in Western Africa (World Bank, 1986).
-Notwithstanding, successive governments had always felt dissatisfied with the education system they inherited.
-In what has now become a tradition, various governments are never shy of effecting reforms in the education system in the bid to make it responsive to the national needs (Tonah, 2009).
-Braimah et al (2014) posit that education reform in Ghana is inextricably linked with a change in government.
-The paper assumes that under conditions of ambiguity, where policymakers have a limited time frame to formulate and adopt policies, policy entrepreneurs are required to push for the adoption of specific policies.
-To this end, the paper argues that the adoption of the Free

-27 Compulsory Universal Basic Education (FCUBE) and the 2007 Kuffour-led education reforms were as a result of the entrepreneurship of Mr. Harry Sawyerr and President John Kuffour who 28 capitalized on the ambiguity and the policy windows that opened in the democratic system to 29 push for the respective policies.
-30 Prior to Ghana's entrance into the Fourth Republic in 1992, various reviews and reforms had 31 been undertaken in the education system in 1961, 1967, 1974 and 1987(Tonah, 2009).
-All, 32 33 except the 1961 reform, were supervised by military regimes.
-In spite of the several reforms, little is known about the very processes that preceded the new policies that were formulated.
-34 Regarding the secrecy that characterized the education policy environment, Ohemeng (2005: 35 36 450), for example, hasobserved that "the policymaking environment during this period could be described as a 'closed circuit network' of politicians and senior bureaucrats, with assistance from 37 expatriates."
-That is, often suspicious of popular participation, military governments always kept 38 39 the process tight-knit and away from public participation.
-Having spent the preceding 11 years under military rule, the country returned to constitutional 40 rule and multiparty democracyin 1992.
-Consequently, the dynamics of politicking changed 41 42 drastically.
-Ghana broke ties with the 'culture of silence' that became synonymous with politics for the most part of the 1980s, shedding away the apathetic posture of the citizenry in the 43 process.
-However, given the country's long years under military dictatorship, institutional 44 45 arrangements at the time of the 1996 and 2007 educational reforms were weakly developed.
-In a policymaking environment that mimicked the Darwinian "survival of the fittest", several 46 problems competed for government attention.
+This notwithstanding, successive governments had always felt dissatisfied with the education system they inherited.
+In what has now become a tradition, various governments are never shy of effecting reforms in the education system in the bid to make it responsive to the national needs (Gyedu, 2014; Tonah, 2009).
+Looking back into the nation's post-independence experience, various reforms in the education sector have been carried out in 1961, 1967, 1974 and 1987.
+All, except the 1961 reform, were supervised by military regimes.
+In spite of these several reforms, little is known about the very processes that preceded the policies that were formulated.
+Ohemeng (2005: 450) has observed that "the policymaking environment during this period could be described as a 'closed circuit network' of politicians and senior bureaucrats, with assistance from expatriates."
+That is, often apprehensive of popular participation, military governments always kept the policymaking process tight-knit and away from public participation.